dancornutt/UWB-06HW-WeatherDashboard/README.md

 * [git](https://git-scm.com/) - Version control
 * [GitHub](https://github.com/) - Used to store the code base
 * [Chrome](https://www.google.com/chrome/) - Used as the browser
+* [OpenWeather](https://openweathermap.org/) - Used as API data source for weather data

 ## Contributing